Note: This post was updated on Aug. 4, 2021 to reflect recent developments.

-The Federal Housing Finance Agency (FHFA) announced that a foreclosure and eviction moratorium is effective for at least 60 days on all enterprise-backed single-family mortgages.
+At the start of COVID-19, the Federal Housing Finance Agency (FHFA) announced a foreclosure and eviction moratorium for at least 60 days on all government-backed single-family mortgages.

-The Department of Housing and Urban Development (HUD) also announced its official policy, stating that the Federal Housing Administration is enacting an “immediate foreclosure and eviction moratorium for single-family homeowners with FHA-insured mortgages” for the next 60 days.
+The Department of Housing and Urban Development (HUD) also announced that the Federal Housing Administration (FHA) issued an “immediate foreclosure and eviction moratorium for single-family homeowners with FHA-insured mortgages.”

 You still need to pay your mortgage (if you can).

-If you are worried about or cannot make your mortgage payments, the good news is that the moratorium is making it possible for you to stay in your home amidst the coronavirus crisis.
+If you are worried about or cannot make your mortgage payments, the good news is that the moratorium is making it possible for you to stay in your home amidst the Coronavirus crisis.
 Foreclosures and evictions have been suspended until the end of April.
-If you are currently in foreclosure, your home cannot be sold at a foreclosure auction during this moratorium.
-Mortgage servicers are also prevented from taking foreclosure action during this time period.

 You can find out if your mortgage is owned by Fannie Mae or Freddie Mac at the links below: